roaked/roaked.github.io/content/_index.md

 # **My name is Ricardo**

 I am a senior ML scientist carrying out the deployment of scalable AI/ML solutions from a proof-of-concept state to productionization.
 My model development tasks broadly encompass exploratory data analysis, feature engineering and experimentation in a cross-functional setting to generate explainable data-driven results.
 Moreover, I am well versed in advanced statistics and Bayesian modeling which enable uncertainty quantification and overconfidence mitigation promoting more robust and reliable business insights.
-Alongside, I lead research projects on reinforcement learning, transfer learning, physics-informed ML and metaheuristic optimization in the field of robotics.
+Alongside, I lead research projects on reinforcement learning, transfer learning, physics-informed ML and metaheuristic optimization.

 I was previously associated with the [Center of Intelligent Systems](https://csi.idmec.tecnico.ulisboa.pt/) at the [Technical University of Lisbon](https://tecnico.ulisboa.pt/en/) and a researcher for the [Institute of Materials Science](https://www.tugraz.at/institute/imat/home) at the [Technical University of Graz](https://www.tugraz.at/en/home).